The Echoing Green

 Quotes to be Used

-The following lines are useful to quote when talking about the joys of childhood and that period.
+The following lines are particularly evocative and useful when discussing the themes of memory and the joys of childhood:

 Old John, with white hair